Services Feature

 - Has priority, round-robin tracking, optional hour overrides

-Service plans define how patients pay for and access services.
-Three billing models are supported:
+Service plans define how patients access services over time.
+Three plan types are supported:

 Session-Based Plans (Traditional)